M66B/NetGuard/FAQ.md

 Also note that most free applications will appear not to be sustainable in the end, whereas NetGuard is properly maintained and supported.

+<a name="FAQ38"></a>
+**(38) Why did NetGuard stop running?**

+On most devices, NetGuard will keep running in the background with its foreground service.
+On some devices (in particular some Samsung models), where there are lots of applications competing for memory, Android may still stop NetGuard as a last resort.
+Unfortunately this cannot be fixed from NetGuard, and can be considered a shortcoming of the device and/or as a bug in Android.

 <br />

 **If you didn't find the answer to your question, you can ask your questions [in this forum](http://forum.xda-developers.com/showthread.php?t=3233012) or contact me directly [by e-mail](mailto:marcel+netguard@faircode.eu)**.